-Groundwater contamination has been documented at the Site during the previous assessment activities.
+Groundwater contamination has been documented at the site during the previous assessment activities.
 Constituents of Concern (COCs) have been identified based on analytical data, risk drivers from the human health and ecological risk assessments, and exceedances of regulatory standards and criteria.
-The COCs for groundwater have been identified as benzene, cis-1,2-dichloroethene (DCE), vinyl chloride, 4-methylphenol, naphthalene, arsenic and manganese.
+The COCs for groundwater have been identified as benzene and arsenic.
 There are no COCs for soil since contaminated soil was addressed in 1986 in response to the Virginia Department of Waste Management Removal Order.
+Although COCs in soil are not present above Regulatory Standards, there are residual absorbed phase COCs that may act as a continuing source of groundwater contamination and therefore must be addressed.

 The most recent sampling event was conducted in 2003.
-Results indicate the highest concentrations of benzene (28 $\mu$ g/L), naphthalene (66 $\mu$ g/L), cis-1,2-DCE (460 $\mu$ g/L), vinyl chloride (6 $\mu$ g/L), and manganese (4,990 $\mu$ g/L) are in MW-61I.
-The highest concentrations of 4-methylphenol (300 $\mu$ g/L) and arsenic (25.4 $\mu$ g/L) are in MW-55S.
-Monitoring well locations and COCs are detailed on Figure 1-3.
+Results indicate the highest concentrations of benzene are found in WFF16-GW2D (8 $\mu$ g/L) and WFF15-GW7 (11 $\mu$ g/L) and the highest arsenic concentration is found in WFF16-GW2D (21.4 ug/L).
+Monitoring well locations are detailed on Figure 1-3.